catseye/Tamsin/README.markdown

 *   have analyzer, interpreter, compiler all inherit from ASTWalker or smth?
 *   `$.alpha`
 *   `$.digit`
-*   arbitrary non-printable characters in terms and such
 *   don't consume stdin until asked to scan.
 *   numeric values... somehow.  number('65') = #65.  decode(ascii, 'A') = #65.
 *   token classes... somehow.  (then numeric is just a special token class?)